awsdocs/amazon-s3-developer-guide/doc_source/lifecycle-configuration-examples.md

   ```

   Instead of specifying object age in terms of days after creation, you can specify a date for each action\.
 However, you can't use both `Date` and `Days` in the same rule\.
 + If you want the lifecycle rule to apply to all objects in the bucket, specify an empty prefix\.
-In the following configuration, the rule specifies a `Transition` action directing Amazon S3 to transition objects to the GLACIER storage class 0 days after creation in which case objects are eligible for archival to Amazon S3 Glacier at midnight UTC following creation\.
+In the following configuration, the rule specifies a `Transition` action directing Amazon S3 to transition objects to the S3 Glacier storage class 0 days after creation in which case objects are eligible for archival to Amazon S3 Glacier at midnight UTC following creation\.

   ```
   <LifecycleConfiguration>